Manual Handling for Reception Staff: Parcels, Deliveries and Office Tasks

 Workload distribution with colleagues where possible shares handling demands.
 Coverage arrangements should account for physical work, not just desk presence.

 Reporting emerging strain early enables intervention before serious problems develop.
+Under the 2005 Act, employers have a duty to act on reported concerns about workplace safety.

 Building Sustainable Practice